min2ha/ukwa-site/content/target/26175/index.en.md

   "subject": "UK General Election 2015"
 }

-# Confederation of Paper Industries: A Manifesto for a Flourishing Paper Industry

 The Confederation of Paper Industries (CPI) is an organisation working on behalf of the UK's Paper-based Industries.

 CPI represents the supply chain for paper, comprising recovered paper merchants, paper and board manufacturers and converters, corrugated packaging producers and makers of soft tissue papers.